Charles Grey, 2nd Earl Grey

 Charles Grey, 2nd Earl Grey (13 March 1764 – 17 July 1845) was a British Whig politician who served as prime minister of the United Kingdom from 1830 to 1834.
 His government enacted the Reform Acts of 1832, which expanded the electorate in the United Kingdom, and the Slavery Abolition Act of 1833, which abolished slavery in the British Empire.

 Born into a prominent family in Northumberland, Grey was educated at Eton College and the University of Cambridge.
 While travelling in Europe on a Grand Tour, his uncle secured his election as member of parliament (MP) for Northumberland in a 1786 by-election.
 Grey joined Whig circles in London and was a long-time leader of the reform movement.
-He briefly served as First Lord of the Admiralty and as foreign secretary in the Ministry of All the Talents from 1806 to 1807 and then remained in opposition for nearly 24 years.
+He briefly served as First Lord of the Admiralty and as foreign secretary in the Ministry of All the Talents from 1806 to 1807 and then served in opposition as a member of the House of Lords for nearly 24 years.

 He was asked to form a ministry by William IV in 1830, following the resignation of Wellington.
 As prime minister, Grey oversaw the passage of the Reform Act 1832, which redistributed parliamentary seats and standardised and extended the franchise in England and Wales.
 It was accompanied by the Scottish Reform Act and the Irish Reform Act of the same year.
 Grey's government also enacted the Slavery Abolition Act 1833, which outlawed the practice of slavery in the British Empire.
 Grey resigned as prime minister in 1834 following cabinet disagreements over policy in Ireland, and he subsequently retired from politics.

 After an affair with the married Duchess of Devonshire, which resulted in a daughter who was brought up by Grey's parents, Grey married Mary Ponsonby and had fifteen children.
-His name is associated with Earl Grey tea.
+His name is associated with Earl Grey tea although it is unlikely he had any connection with it.